Free MBA Programs

 Free MBA Option #3 – MOOC Programs

-As explained above, taking a bunch of MOOCs will not provide you the piece of rice paper that states you have an MBA.
+As explained above, taking a bunch of MOOCs will not provide you a piece of paper that states you have an MBA.
 But, you can take MOOCs that are the equivalent of an entire MBA program.
 Most MOOCs will allow you to pay for a certificate that shows you passed the course.
 Again, whether an employer will hire someone with the equivalent knowledge and learning that has MOOC certifications versus someone with a traditional MBA is going to be based upon the need of the employer and the potential candidate pool for the job.
 It is for this reason that your elective coursework should provide you the skills in order to have a specialization that is in demand by employers.

-Sites that will have available MOOCs and/or collections of MBA coursework include edX, Coursera.org, Open Education Consortium and OpenCourseWare.
+Sites that will have available MOOCs and/or collections of MBA coursework include edX, Coursera.org, Open Education Consortium, and OpenCourseWare.
 There are entire MBA programs available and other sources where one must cobble together all the courses you will need.
 An interesting article by OnlineCourseReport explains how to cobble together all of the required courses from Wharton School of Business, the most highly-rated business school in the country.
 That leaves just finding the best elective coursework to provide you with an in-demand MBA specialization.

 The nice thing is that 10 years after the advent of MOOCs, many top universities are offering coursework through MOOCs that are taught by their regular faculty.